Xilinx/PYNQ/docs/source/6_overlays.rst

 * 1280x1024
 * 1920x1080

+Data can be stream from DDR memory to the HDMI output.
+The Pynq HDMI Out python instance contains framebuffers to allow for smooth display of video data.

+See the 5_base_overlay_video.ipynb notebook in the getting started directory for examples of using the HDMI In and Out.

 Mic in
 --------------

-The mic on the board is connected directly to the Zynq PL pins. i.e. the board does not have an audio codec.
-The audio data is captured in PDM format. https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#microphone
+The PYNQ-Z1 board has an integrated mic on the board and is connected directly to the Zynq PL pins.
+This means the board does not have an audio codec.
+The Mic generates audio data in PDM format.

+https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#microphone

 Audio out
 --------------

-The audio out IP is PWM driven mono. https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#mono_audio_output
+The audio out IP is connected to a standard 3.5mm audio jack on the board.
+The audio output is PWM driven mono.

+https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#mono_audio_output

 User IO